peterjwd/portfolio/docs.md

-This documentation describes how to use a visualization tool to analyze Your data!
+This documentation describes how to use a visualization tool to analyze Your Data!

 Please note that visualizing data requires that you first have data to analyze :)